lootfinder/PowerAutoPwn/README.md

 Testing Microsoft Power Automate as an offensive security tool.

 Just like usual, I was sitting around on the computer minding my own business when suddenly I noticed a tool called "Microsoft Power Automate" on my computer.
 It must come bundled with Office 365, which I had recently purchased.
 I am a huge fan of lowcode/nocode because I think it makes coding more accessible to people.
+In my old life, I was a certified Dynamics 365 consultant who spent a lot of time watching the Power Platform evolve into what it is today.
+This tool is super impressive and the teams at Microsoft who pulled this off should be really proud of themselves.
+Now, unfortunately, I will make it do things it was never designed for :)

 To use any of the scripts I put here, just copy the text and paste it into your Power Automate "flow".
 After pasting, you should get a nice visual representation of what the code does.